 When it comes to paying for in-home care, you will likely find that many of the services will have to be paid for out of pocket.Read More

-As we mentioned in our last blog post, companies that assist employees with their elder care responsibilities see not only happier employees, but also a more profitable bottom line.
+Companies that assist employees with their elder care responsibilities see not only happier employees, but also a more profitable bottom line.
 Why?
 Statistics show that:

 - Nearly 75% of family caregivers have had to change jobs or stop working because of the demands of family caregiving